Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/properties/bendy_bones.rst

    For types other than *Automatic*, a bone to use as handle has to be manually selected.
    Switching to a custom handle type without selecting a bone can be used to effectively disable the handle.

-   It is legal for two bones to refer to each other as handles -- this in fact happens naturally in connected chains with *Automatic* handles.
+   It is valid for two bones to refer to each other as handles -- this correlation is applied in connected chains with *Automatic* handles.

 .. tip:: Keying Set